Merging of the Federal Circuit Court and Family Court

 Additionally, the creation of a new family appeal division will allow parties to easily dispute a sentence.
 Under the current regime, there has been a significant backlog of matters in the court, meaning parties are required to wait for extended periods of time before their matters are heard before court.
 The new proposals intend to reduce this backlog of matters, allowing parties to finalise matters effectively, and, seek to appeal orders quickly.

 The final benefit to the parties simply comes from the intended structure of the new FCFCA.
-As court litigation between parties often falls within a significantly confusing and difficult time in the person’s life, this confusion is not assisted by party matters spanning different courts in multiple jurisdiction.
+As court litigation between parties often falls within a significantly confusing and difficult time in the person’s life, this confusion is not assisted by party matters spanning different courts in multiple jurisdictions.
 To alleviate this confusion, the proposed structure provides a distinct structure encompassing all matters regardless of jurisdiction.